Appointments are necessary for family planning clinics. The appointments are available on a first-come, first-served basis.

 A registered pharmacist fills most prescriptions issued to students by Health Services personnel.
 The health fee covers many frequently prescribed medications.
 A few special medications are also stocked at a modest price.
 If the medication needed for treatment is not available in the Health Center pharmacy, it must be purchased from a local druggist by the student.
 Over the counter drugs are available from the nursing staff or pharmacy.

 University life can be stressful.
 Patient Advocates, Jill Hendricks and Cory Hindman, connect UWG students with services, including medical, academic, legal, and psychological, both on and off campus.
 Students who wish to explore options for the treatment of conditions such as stress, anxiety, depression, eating disorders, and/or alcohol/ other drug concerns may contact a Patient Advocate for assistance with assessment and referral.
-Counseling is available at no cost to the student at Student Development in Parker Hall.
+Counseling is available at no cost to the student at Counseling Center in Rowe Hall.

 All new students (freshman, transfers, and others) attending regularly scheduled classes or receiving resident credit will be required to submit a Certificate of Immunization prior to attending classes.
 The certificate will be kept on file and will be valid throughout the tenure of the student.